aerowa/X270-Monterey-OpenCore/README.md

 - Sleep/Wake (lid)

 # Notes
+- Touchpad is wonky in Monterey, all gestures work, but they don't work great and might have some small sensitivity issues.
+This is more so annoying due to the physical buttons not working.
 - WiFi is underperforming, this is pretty standard for all Intel WiFi cards using itlwm, solution is unfortunately to step away from Intel card
 - If you find WiFi to be unstable, replace Airportitlwm with itlwm + HeliPort
 - To use AppleID services remember to change SMBIOS